LaunchPadLab/decanter/README.md

 This decanter will look up and apply the corresponding `DestinationDecanter` whenever necessary to transform nested resources.

-## Exception handling
+### Exceptions

-By default, `Decanter#decant` will raise will raise an exception when unexpected parameters are passed.
+By default, `Decanter#decant` will raise an exception when unexpected parameters are passed.
 To override this behavior, you can disable strict mode:

 ```ruby
 class TripDecanter <  Decanter::Base